All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is food noise the same as food addiction?

-They are related but distinct concepts.
+They're related but distinct concepts.
 Food noise refers to persistent food-related thoughts.
 Food addiction is a more controversial concept involving compulsive eating behavior despite negative consequences.
 You can have significant food noise without meeting criteria for addictive behavior, and the two require somewhat different approaches.

 Can therapy help with food noise independent of medication?

 Cognitive Behavioral Therapy can help manage food noise by teaching you to observe food thoughts without acting on them and by challenging the distorted beliefs that amplify food preoccupation.
-However, when food noise has a strong biological component, therapy alone may have limited impact.
+But when food noise has a strong biological component, therapy alone may have limited impact.
 The combination of semaglutide and therapy tends to produce the best results.

 Will semaglutide make me lose interest in cooking?